stenvma81/rpghelper/README.md

 # rpghelper
 A Python-Flask project aiming to create a web-based helper application for playing tabletop RPGs.
 This basic version will be geared towards Cyberpunk RED and allow the users to create characters which will be displayed on a game scenario map.
-Each user can move their respective characters while the admin can controls all.
+Each user can move their respective characters while the admin can control all map icons.

 ## Features: